How to Make Fun Easter Traditions with Cascarones

 Tips for Using Cascarones

-- Hide them like Easter eggs, even the adults have fun with this one.
+- Hide them like Easter eggs; even the adults have fun with this one.

 - Don’t worry about the mess!
 The rain will wash it all away, and the eggshells are probably good for the yard.

-Related Posts
+Related Post

-disclosure: affiliate links are used on this page.
+disclosure: Amazon affiliate links and others are used on this page.
 Thank you for supporting Home with Grace and Joy.
 When you purchase an item, I receive a small commission at no additional cost to you.
+See my full disclosure and privacy policy on the website.

 making family traditions is wonderful – Happy Easter!